telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 * value - the point value.
 * sender - the chart instance.
 * series - the point series.
+* stackValue - the cumulative point value on the stack.
+Available only for stackable series.
 * percentage - the point value represented as a percentage value.
 Available only for donut, pie and 100% stacked charts.
 * runningTotal - the sum of point values since the last "runningTotal" [summary point](#configuration-series.summaryField).
 Available for waterfall series.
 * total - the sum of all previous series values.
 Available for waterfall series.